 For Little Painters

-Their thicker handles make them easier for your toddler to hold with their little hands, making them the “next step up” from finger painting.
+The thicker handles make them easier for your toddler to grasp, making them the “next step up” from finger painting.
 They also come with a convenient storage pouch.

-The brushes are easily cleaned with mild soap and water.
+You can easily clean the brushes with mild soap and water.
 They don’t come with paint, so you’ll have to buy that separately.